paulfdunn/go-parser/README.md

     	Name of log file in /Users/pauldunn/tmp/go-parser; blank to print logs to terminal.
   -loglevel int
     	Logging level; default 1.
-Zero based index into: [debug info warning audit error] (default 1) -sqlite3datatable string
+Zero based index into: [debug info warning audit error] (default 1) -sqlcolumns int
+    	When > 0, output parsed data as SQL INSERT INTO statements, instead of delimited data.
+The value specifies the maximum number of columns output in the VALUES clause.
+  -sqldatatable string
-    	Used with sqlite3file to specify the table in which to import pased data; the table should already exist. (default "data")
+    	Used with sqlColumnsPtr to specify the table in which to import pased data; the table should already exist. (default "data")
+  -sqlhashtable string
+    	Used with sqlColumnsPtr to specify the table in which to import the hash table; the table should already exist. (default "hash")
   -sqlite3file string
     	Fully qualified path to a sqlite3 database file that has tables already created.
 Output files will be imported into sqlite3 then deleted.
-  -sqlite3hashtable string
-    	Used with sqlite3file to specify the table in which to import the hash table; the table should already exist. (default "hash")
   -stdout
-    	Output parsed data to STDOUT (in addition to file output) (default true) -threads int
+    	Output parsed data to STDOUT (in addition to file output) -threads int
     	Threads to use when processing a directory (default 6) -uniqueid string